walker84837/kitlang-rs/README.md

 kitlang-rs is an experimental Rust port of the [Kit compiler](https://github.com/kitlang/kit)[^1], aiming to bring the Kit programming language to the Rust ecosystem.

+We have a website at <https://www.kitlang.dev> (clone of <https://github.com/kitlang/kitlang.github.io>) as the original site's [down](https://github.com/kitlang/kit/issues/157).
+It will serve as this compiler's site.

 ## Motivation

 While the original Kit compiler is written in Haskell, this project was initiated to create a Rust-based alternative.
 The reasons for not contributing to the original Kit compiler are: